ah-mabrouk/otas_micro_service_package/README.md

 ```

 #### Important:
-> Don't forget to modify the added env values keys then run:
+> Don't forget to modify the added env key `GLOBAL_PROJECT_SECRET` to exactly match all other microservices projects `GLOBAL_PROJECT_SECRET` then run:

 ```bash
 php artisan config:cache